-With the advantages of accurate quantitative analysis results, short analysis cycle, wide analysis range, and low analytical detection limit, the high performance liquid chromatography, HPLC for the shot has developed very rapidly in recent years and it can be seen in almost all the macromolecular organics analysis.
+With the advantages of accurate quantitative analysis results, short analysis cycles, wide analysis ranges, and low analytical detection limit, the high-performance liquid chromatography, and HPLC for the shot have developed very rapidly in recent years and they can be seen in almost all macromolecular organics analysis.

 1. Related problems of the HPLC chromatographic column and outside the column

 1) Chromatographic peak tailing: It is related to the column, the flow rate of the mobile phase, the sample, etc., and the cause of the tailing must be found from these aspects.
 2) How to extend the life of the chromatographic column: Maintenance is very important.
 Soak it in methanol when not in use for a long time.
 Strictly control the column washing time or the volume of the column washing solvent.
 Generally, you should use methanol (or water: methanol is 20: 80) wash for 45 minutes or 20 times the bed volume.
 3) Attention must be paid to the control of “extra-column effects”.
 The so-called “extra-column effect” refers to the chromatographic peak broadening effect caused by the dead volume of the tubing, connections, injector, and flow cell in addition to the column system in the HPLC system.
 4) Sampling: During automatic sampling, the autosampler should be tested frequently, and the instrument injector is required to be stable and reliable; when manual sampling, special attention should be paid to the details of sampling and the feeling.